DouglasYu/UAV_SAR/README.md

 3. On your computer, use any terminal tools such as `MobaXterm` to connect to the ip address you defined.
 4. Tada!
 You've successfully get access to the Raspberry Pi!
 5. If you want internet connection on Raspberry Pi, use your phone as a router, then setup a local connection to it.
 In the terminal of Raspberry Pi, type `sudo raspi-config`, select `system` to reveal the option for wireless connection.
 In this way you can conncet to the WiFi of your phone.
 Once your computer is connnected to the same network, you can start a ssh link.
+6. Important: If you are flashing your SD card, it is possible that the Raspbeery Pi will not create a default user automatically.
+You need to connect it to a monitor and a keyboard to manually create an user.

 ### Cross Compile